cnapple/EVTPhoneAreaCodeViewController/README.md

 ## Customize

-You can alse customize lot of properties.
+You could customize lot of properties by giving the theme class.

 ```
 @interface EVTPhoneAreaCodeViewControllerTheme : NSObject